What is Community Involvement?

 Schools are essential for community involvement.
-They are the main point where families and children interact and learn how to be the needed successful members of society.
+They are the main point where families and children interact and learn how from each other, to become even better members of society.

 Benefits of community involvement in schools